syncfusion-content/windowsforms-docs/WindowsForms/HTMLUI/Overview.md

 # Overview

-HTMLUIControl helps to render Hypertext Markup Language (HTML).
+HTMLUIControl helps to render the Hyper Text Markup Language (HTML).
 Its functionality is similar to a web browser used for display purposes.
-Like popular web browsers, HTMLUI comes with advanced options to work with web-related issues like navigating through a history of documents, etc.
+Like popular web browsers, HTMLUI comes with advanced options to work with web-related functionalities like navigating through a history of documents, selection and much more.

 ## Key Features

-* **Loading Document** - Provides options to load contents from Files, Resource, URI and string.
+* **Loading Document** - Provides option to load HTML content from file, resource, URL, string and much more.

-* **Custom Controls** - Provide option to load custom controls.
+* **Custom Controls** - Provides option to load custom controls.

 * **Element Binding** -  Supports numerous elements in an HTML document for rendering and presenting them.